djiworks/node-proactive-cache/README.md

 * `useClones` *(default: `true`)*: Enable or disable cloning on variables.
 If `true`, all items will be deeply cloned before storing in the cache.
 Otherwise, only the reference will be saved.
 * `expirationDelay` *(default: `60000`)*: Delay in ms before removing the item from the cache.
 * `renewExpiration` *(default: `true`)*: Enable or disable the renewal of the delay when getting or storing an item
 * `dispose(key, value)`: Function called when an item expired.
-This function will be synchronious
+This function will be synchronous

 ## API

 * `set(key, value, [delay])` *(optional: `delay`)*

     Add or update an item in the cache.
-    Delay allow you to overwrite the global `expirationDelay` on a specific item.
+    Delay allows you to overwrite the global `expirationDelay` on a specific item.
     If it's an update, the expiration delay of this item will be renew.

 * `get(key)`